ST-News Disk Mag

 A Digital Archaeological Analysis of Its Evolutionary History and Cultural Impact

-ST-News was the first disk mag I ever read.
+ST-News was one of the first disk mags I ever read.
 And what a catch it was!
 A true labour of love, made by enthusiasts for enthusiasts.
-That infectious passion captured my heart completely.
-All issues of ST-News are preserved on Richard Karsmakers' website, and a few years ago I set out to write a paper about this disk mag for my university studies in 2017.
+That infectious passion completely captured my heart.
+All issues of ST-News are preserved on its creator Richard Karsmakers' website, and a few years ago I set out to write a paper about this disk mag for my university studies.
 It never quite happened... until now.
 Here is the revised and expanded version of that original article (I kept the pretentious title).

 May 2026